highlands/f1_ruby/README.md

 #### Helper Methods:

+To access helper methods in this gem, you must include the following in the top of your application controller (or any specific controller you wish):

+    include F1::ApplicationHelper

+You can then access the following:

     current_user

 This gets you the user object created when the current user logged in with F1 credentials.